sandydoo/ember-is-mobile/README.md

 #### is-mobile helper

 The is-mobile helper can be used as an alternative to `isMobile` service.
-It expects one argument – a string specifying the user agent test.
+It takes an *optional* argument – a string specifying the user agent test.

 ```handlebars
 {{#if (is-mobile "any")}}